mrlacey/Rapid-XAML-Toolkit/README.md

 ## Principles guiding this project

-- Doing something is better than nothing.
+- Doing something is better than doing nothing.
 - The toolkit can't produce the final UI as every app may require unique customization.
 - Everything that is output should be configurable.
 - C# and VB.Net are supported equally.